keemothy/Embergency/README.md

 <p align='center'> A HackDavis 2025 Project for California Government Operations Agency (GovOps) track.
 As a team of four, we built Embergency, a web application that locates live wildfires and the nearest celluar tower that may be affected. </p>

 <h1 align='center'> Description </h1>
 <p align='center'> Given a user's input city, our application locates nearby fires and returns communication towers that are in danger of being compromised, allowing users to better prepare for fire response.
-This can be applicable for firefighters who need to quickly determine where they need to go, along with citizens who want to stay updated on their surroundings. </p>
+This can be applicable for firefighters who need to quickly determine where they need to go and citizens who want to stay updated on their surroundings. </p>

 <h1 align='center'> Demo </h1>